dubcygoat/PythonProjects/README.md

 # PythonProjects
-These are python projects from my coding lectures from Codeacademy.
+These are python projects from my coding lectures at Codeacademy.